-- Heavy duty utility gloves must be worn while handling contaminated items - Disposable items must be removed from the tray or cassette prior to handling items to be sterilized. - Should an instrument cassette be the choice of use instruments must be arranged in order of use with lid closed and secured, then placed into the transport container.
-Should an instrument tray be the choice of use the contaminated items must be placed into the transport container with a lid secured.
+- Heavy duty utility gloves must be worn while handling contaminated items. - Disposable items must be removed from the tray or cassette prior to handling items to be sterilized. - Should an instrument cassette be the choice of use, instruments must be arranged in order of use with cassette lid closed and locked, and placed into the transport container with the lid secured. - Should an instrument tray be the choice of use, the contaminated items must be placed into the transport container with the lid secured.

-When contaminated items have reached the sterilization area students must use the following steps to process items for sterilization.
+When contaminated items reach the sterilization area students must use the following steps to process items for sterilization:

-• When using an instrument cassette, the cassette is removed from the transport container and placed directly into the ultrasonic cleaner.
+- When using an instrument cassette, the cassette is removed from the transport container and placed directly into the ultrasonic cleaner. - Should items be loose in the transport container, the items are to be placed into the ultrasonic instrument cage, followed by the cage being placed into the ultrasonic cleaner. - > Prior to operating the ultrasonic cleaner, the lid must be placed to cover the unit.

-- Should items be loose in the transport container the items are to be placed into the ultrasonic instrument cage followed by cage being placed into the ultrasonic cleaner. - Prior to operating the ultrasonic cleaner the lid must be placed to cover the unit.
-The Ultrasonic unit should be allowed to work as follows; 10 minutes for loose instruments (caged) 15 minutes for cassettes. - Following completion of the ultrasonic cycle the lid is removed from the unit; ultrasonic basket is lifted out of the unit and placed into the sink.
-When retrieving contaminated items from the ultrasonic cleaner it is UNACCEPTABLE to reach hands into the unit, removing items by lifting the basket out of the unit is the only acceptable method. - With ultrasonic basket placed in sink the cassette or instrument cage can be lifted out of the basket and rinsed using room temperature water. - The rinsed cassette may be placed on drying mat; the instrument cage is opened and instruments are "dumped" out of cage and place on the drying mat. - Cassette can be opened and processing indicator strip is prepared and placed inside of the cassette.
-The cassette is closed and prepared for sterilization.
-Loose instruments can be bagged in appropriate sterilizing pouch/bag with indicator strip and prepared for sterilization. - Cassettes may be bagged or wrapped and placed in the sterilization unit. - Pouches/bags must be sealed appropriately and placed in the sterilization unit, paper side down onto sterilization tray.
+The ultrasonic unit should be allowed to work as follows:

+- 10 minutes for loose instruments (caged)

+- 15 minutes for cassettes

+- Following completion of the ultrasonic cycle, the lid is removed from the unit and the ultrasonic basket is lifted out of the unit and placed into the sink.

+When retrieving contaminated items from the ultrasonic cleaner it is UNACCEPTABLE to reach hands into the unit.
+Removing items by lifting the basket out of the unit is the only acceptable method.

+- With ultrasonic basket placed in sink, the cassette or instrument cage can be lifted out of the basket and rinsed using room temperature water. - > The rinsed cassette may be placed on drying mat.

+- The instrument cage is opened and instruments are "emptied" out of cage and place on the drying mat. - Cassette can be opened and processing indicator strip is prepared and placed inside of the cassette.
+The cassette is closed and prepared for sterilization. - Loose instruments can be bagged in an appropriate sterilizing pouch/bag with indicator strip and prepared for sterilization. - > Cassettes may be bagged or wrapped and placed in the sterilization unit. - Pouches/bags must be sealed appropriately and placed in the sterilization unit, paper side down onto sterilization tray. - > Pouches/bags should be initialed prior to sterilization

-Upon completion of sterilization of items they are placed in designated area of lab.
+Upon completion of sterilization of item(s), they are then placed in designated clean areas of the lab.